lnjustin/Multi-Place/README.md

 You don't stay in one place.
 The smarts of your smart home shouldn't either.
 Powered by Google Directions, Multi-Place extends your smart home's reach to your favorite places and the roads therebetween.

 <b>One presence tile.
 Multiple Places.
 Clean dashboard look.</b>
-Multi-Place displays your presence across multiple places on a single dashboard tile, with a clean graphical look that is highly customizable.
+Multi-Place displays your presence across multiple places on a single dashboard tile, referred to in the app as a "Tracker", with a clean graphical look that is highly customizable.
 Multi-Place can even display your presence across vehicles, using either dedicated presence sensors or Life360's driving attribute.
 Moreover, Multi-Place integrates with Withings Sleep, to display your presence in bed.
 No matter where you are, Multi-Place centralizes the display of your presence into one clean graphic for your dashboard.

 <b>Automate based on current traffic conditions.</b><br>
 Before you typically leave for a certain destination, like work or school, Multi-Place checks traffic conditions for you.
-Set up Multi-Place to notify you with a push notification that traffic is worse than usual and that you need to leave X minutes earlier than typical.
+Set up Multi-Place to turn on a switch or notify you with a push notification if traffic is bad and  you need to leave X minutes earlier than usual.
 Or, configure Multi-Place to just discretely display that information on your dashboard only when necessary, so as to keep your dashboard clean and not interrupt you otherwise.
 Multi-Place stays aprised of traffic conditions shortly before and throughout the window of time that you typically depart for your destination, so you don't have to worry about missing a traffic update.

   <img width="250px" align="right" border="0" style="margin-top:5px" src="https://github.com/lnjustin/App-Images/raw/master/Multi-Place/Preview/routeInfo.PNG">
 <b>Always take the best route.</b><br>